-3. The role of Ross was written for David Schwimmer.
+4. The role of Ross Geller was written for David Schwimmer.

-This may come as a surprise because Eric McCormack, the Will of Will & Grace, made news when he said that he auditioned “two or three times” for Ross.
+This may come as a surprise because Eric McCormack (best known as Will of Will & Grace) made news when he said that he auditioned “two or three times” for Ross.
 But, executive producer Kevin Bright had worked with Schwimmer before, so the writers were already developing Ross’s character in Schwimmer’s voice.
 And indeed, Schwimmer was the first person cast on the show.

-Don’t let your NYC tour guide trick you into thinking that you’re looking at the fountain from the iconic opening credits featuring “I’ll Be There for You” by The Rembrandts.
-Unless you’ve brought your tour guide with you to Burbank for some reason.
-Although the fountain looks a lot like Pulitzer Fountain in Central Park, the actual shoot occurred on a Warner Bros. lot.
+Don’t let your New York City tour guide trick you into thinking that you’re looking at the fountain from the iconic opening credits of Friends—unless you’ve brought your tour guide with you to Burbank for some reason.
+Although the fountain looks a lot like Central Park's Pulitzer Fountain, the actual shoot occurred on a Warner Bros. lot.

-5. The cast went on a Vegas trip before the show aired.
+6. The cast took a trip to Las Vegas together before the show aired.

-In the 2003 episode "The One With the Soap Opera Party," Monica is shown casually reading a new magazine called mental_floss in Central Perk.
-We really owe David Arquette a lifetime subscription, because he's the one who made it happen.
-"I thought it was so interesting," he told Entertainment Weekly at the time, "[so] I gave it to Courteney" for the show.
+In the 2003 episode "The One With the Soap Opera Party," Monica is shown casually reading a new magazine called Mental Floss while hanging out at Central Perk.
+We really owe David Arquette a lifetime of gratitude because he's the one who made it happen.
+"I thought it was so interesting," Arquette told Entertainment Weekly at the time, "[so] I gave it to Courteney" for the show.

 So, what wasn’t filmed in front of a live audience?
 One example is the cliffhanger in the season four finale, “The One With Ross’s Wedding.”
 At the end of the episode, Ross is about to marry Emily, but accidentally says Rachel’s name at the altar.
 “We couldn’t have an audience for that,” Aniston said.
 “We always remove the audience for the cliffhangers because, obvious reasons, you don’t want to spoil it.”